 Men seem to grapple at women’s bodies, trying to think of new ways to verbally denote them.
 Serena Williams, for example, has been called ‘too muscular’ whereas very thin women like Taylor Swift ‘lack curves’.

-The sure-fire way to get back at this patriarchal idiocy is to be as healthy, fit and strong you can be, accepting your body type while changing it for the better.
-And also getting ‘too muscular’ enough to beat up beta male sexists.
+The sure-fire way to get back at this patriarchal idiocy is to be as healthy, fit and strong you can be, accepting your body type while working on it with health as your main goal.
+And also getting strong enough to beat up beta male sexists.